Skip to content

 1. 2021 — present

-Co-Founder & Web/Mobile Lead · Exequtech
+Co-Founder & Web/Mobile Lead (free-time) · Exequtech

-I build Exequtech OS's web platform and the Exequ-Jobs Android app; Brian Felgate leads the Go backend and manages our production environment hands-on.
-Started in high school with Gerhard van Staden as custom consulting, it's now the product we build in our free time to test our limits.
+I build Exequtech OS's web platform with Gerhard van Staden and ship the Exequ-Jobs Android app; Brian Felgate leads the Go backend and manages our production environment hands-on.
+Started in high school with Gerhard as custom consulting — he's still my mentor on client work and web development — it's now the product we build in our free time to test our limits.

-2. 2023 — 2026
+2. 2023 — present

 3. 2020 — 2024